anvix9/AWS-Token-Refresh-Automation-Guide-in-terminal-/README.md

 - Extract and update the required credentials

 ## Best Practices
 1. Store credentials securely (preferably offline or in environment variables)
 2. Keep basic configuration information easily accessible

 ## Automation

-I have written a python script that does just what I explained here. you just have to type in terminal:
+I have written a python script that does just what I explained here.
+You just have to type in terminal:
 ```bash
 script.py --profile <profile-name>
 ```
-replace <profile-name> with the last profile name you used to perform the previous the aws configure sso.
+Replace `<profile-name>` with the last profile name you used to perform the previous aws configure sso.
 Leave a Star if it helped you :-)

 ## Author
 anvix9